 Inauguration of the hall at Letzigraben 117 in Zurich.
 It serves the community of GL Zürich as a spiritual home and educational center.
 This is where the lectures recorded on audio and videotape are replayed every second weekend at services held by GL Zürich, and also where the community’s range of literature is published.

 Beginnings of the complete edition of all German-language lectures imparted through Beatrice Brunner in four book series.
 The complete work will one day comprise of some 60 books with over 2,000 lectures.

-German-language services taking place in Zurich are transmitted via livestream over the internet and can thereby be listened to live at home.
-There is also an audio archive with lectures, experiences reports, and meditations that can be listened to at any time.
+German-language services taking place in Zurich are transmitted via Livestream over the internet and can thereby be listened to live at home.
+There is also an audio archive with lectures, personal accounts, and meditations that can be listened to at any time.
 In addition, a keyword search (German-language only) enables an unrestricted search of specific terms within our entire published literature.